realArcherL/csrf/README.md

 ### Mar 22nd

 - Haven't corrected the logic for the cookie check and user check (bad checks on `req.cookies.username` on api end-points)

+### Mar 25th

+- Use a better linter, and stick to a coding style